data5570/django-eb-starter/README.md

 if when running `python manage.py runserver` if the cloud9 console does not provide you with a url then restart cloud9

+todo: start from example like https://github.com/redianmarku/Django-Twitter-Clone

+todo: make it so when check-in it automatically runs `eb deploy`